danielmarley/FactCheckLLM/README.md

 * Execute `ollama pull llama3` and `ollama pull llama3.2` to pull Llama7B and Llama3B respectively

 #### 2) Build and run the docker image
 The docker image is used to execute jupyter notebook in a Linux environment.
 It executes as root and installs the playwright packages needed as root as part of the build.
-Assuming you have docker already installed locally, from within the project dir:
+Assuming you have docker already installed and docker service is running, then from within the project dir:
 * Run `docker build --no-cache -t jupyter-playwright .` to build the image
 * Then in Powershell, `docker run -p 8888:8888 -p 11434:11434 -v "${PWD}:/home/root/work" jupyter-playwright` to run the image and start jupyter notebook; the localhost URL will be logged out to console at this time and you can copy from there for use of the token
     * `${PWD}` maps your currenrt working directory to the Docker workspace in Powershell notation